stianeklund/ARCP-590G-Documentation/README.md

 TS0;
 FR0;  // Sets or reads VFO A (we're in frequency mode not memory mode) MD2;  // Recall or read operating mode, 2 is USB.
-This command will echo back confirming mode (Interesting tidbit: `MK` command exists, but why, seems to be panel only?)
+This command will echo back confirming mode

 IF00028074000      000000051020000080;